-This evolution highlighted a clear and specific need to create better, more accessible material health knowledge for manufacturers across all industries.
+This evolution highlighted a clear and specific need to create better, more accessible material health knowledge for designers and manufacturers across all industries.
 In 2017 our team began working on a new initiative called MaterialWise, to expand access to verified chemical hazard information as an accelerator for positive design.

 To lead this innovative project, I am drawing from 25 years of experience encompassing management consulting, high growth start-ups, public-private partnerships, and an MBA from Duke University.